dev-anasmohammed/CoreXPermission/README.md

 ## Predefined Permission Categories

-Category is a group of permissions under one topic used to streamline the process of requesting multiple permissions simultaneously..
+Category is a group of permissions under one topic used to streamline the process of requesting multiple permissions simultaneously.
+Also each one of these categories has their strings english and arabic changed according to the topic.

 | #  | Category     | SubCategory          | Permissions                                                                                                                                    |
 |----|--------------|----------------------|------------------------------------------------------------------------------------------------------------------------------------------------|